-In the first half of 2020, the COVID-19 global pandemic had a major impact on businesses around the world.
-Although we experienced only a modest impact on our first quarter financial results, the impact in the second quarter was more pronounced.
-Starting in March 2020 we ceased nearly all inperson sales, marketing and training activities and adopted numerous other changes to our daily business operations.
+During 2020, the COVID-19 global pandemic had a major impact on businesses around the world.
+While we experienced only a modest negative impact from the pandemic during the first quarter of 2020, the negative impact during the second and third quarters of 2020 was more pronounced, and we anticipate that our sales and operating results will continue to be adversely impacted in future periods.
+Starting in March 2020 we ceased nearly all in-person sales, marketing and training activities and adopted numerous other changes to our daily business operations.
 These changes primarily remain in effect as of the date of this report and it remains uncertain when we may be able to resume our normal operations.
 Accordingly, we anticipate that our sales will not follow historical trends and will be adversely impacted in the coming months as customers delay their purchasing decisions or physicians pause their prescriptions of new products.
 Our sales outside the United States have been negatively impacted due to similar disruptions.
-The full extent of the impact of the COVID-19 global pandemic on our business and operations will depend on a number of factors, including the depth and duration of the COVID-19 global pandemic.
+Initially, the impact was relatively consistent worldwide but we have since seen varying degrees of impact in international markets based on local conditions.
+The full extent of the impact of the COVID-19 global pandemic on our business and operations will depend on a number of factors, including the scope and duration of the pandemic, varying government responses to the pandemic and potential delays to product development timelines.

-Separate from any impacts of the COVID-19 global pandemic, our quarterly sales have historically fluctuated, and may continue to fluctuate, substantially in the periods surrounding anticipated and actual regulatory approvals and commercial launches of new products by us or our competitors.
+Separate from any impacts of the COVID-19 global pandemic, our quarterly sales have historically fluctuated, and may continue to fluctuate substantially in the periods surrounding anticipated and actual regulatory approvals and commercial launches of new products by us or our competitors.
 We believe customers may defer purchasing decisions if they believe a new product may be launched in the future.
 Additionally, upon the announcement of FDA approval or commercial launch of a new product, either by us or one of our competitors, potential new customers may reconsider their purchasing decisions or take additional time to consider such FDA approval or product launch before making their purchasing decisions.
 For instance, we believe certain customers paused their decision-making during the second half of 2019 in anticipation of the commercial availability of the t:slim X2 with Control-IQ technology.
 However, it is difficult to quantify the extent of the impact of these or similar events on future purchasing decisions.